rhodyprog4ds/BrownFall25/resources/glossary.md

 :  a type provided by numpy to represent matrices, used by `pd.DataFrame.values` [doc](https://pandas.pydata.org/docs/reference/api/pandas.DataFrame.values.html) and accessed by `pd.DataFrame.to_numpy` [doc](https://pandas.pydata.org/docs/reference/api/pandas.DataFrame.to_numpy.html#pandas.DataFrame.to_numpy)
 :  [](xref:numpy#reference/arrays.ndarray)

+objective function
+:  a function that describes how much errors should be penalized

 overfitting
 :  when a model fits the training data much better than the test set, it has fit the noise in the training data instead of the core underlying pattern
 : a model that does not {term}`generalize` well